 The proposals offered in this plan are simply a means to structure mission in the current climate of reduced resources.
 There are, as stated at the beginning, constraints in ministry posts.
 The proposals nevertheless attempt to create the conditions in which local mission as formulated by local congregations may flourish.
-It will be reviewed robustly each year.
+It is required that the plan is reviewed robustly each year.
 In many respects, then, this plan is simply a beginning.